Miller-Media/modern-framework/README.md

 Modern Framework for Wordpress
 ==================================

-This "plugin" provides a modern foundation of object oriented design patterns and api abstractions that enable rapid development of new wordpress plugins.
+This "plugin" provides a foundation of object oriented design patterns, bootstrappd classes, and api abstractions into wordpress that enable very rapid development of new wordpress plugins.

 ## Documentation